pfinorbi/kubernetes-resume-challenge/README.md

 kubectl create namespace $NS
 ```

-Create a configmap for the database service with the content below and apply it with `kubectl apply -f database-configmap.yaml --namespace $NS`.
-The sql script will be mounted as a file in the container to set up the database and its contents at startup.
+Then create a configmap manifest file for the database and apply it with `kubectl apply -f database-configmap.yaml --namespace $NS`.
+The SQL script contained in the manifest will be mounted as a file in the container and it will set up the ecomdb database and its content at container startup.

 ```
 apiVersion: v1